BIDData/datascience/lab1/unix-utils.md

     2776

 We can also prune the dataset to only look at interesting parts of it.
-For example we can just look at the first 50 URLs and their sizes using the `head` and `cut` command.
+For example we can just look at the first 50 URIs and their sizes using the `head` and `cut` command.

     head -50 wc_day6_1.log | cut -d ' ' -f 7,10